rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/deployments.md

 | DEP_E4xx | internal rapyuta.io error | report the issue together with the relevant details to the <a href="#" onclick="javascript:FreshWidget.show();">support team</a> |

 ## Restart deployments
-Deployments that are running on devices are automatically restarted if the deployment executables exit due to an error or when devices are rebooted.
+Unlike deployments running on the cloud, which are automatically restarted if they exit due to some error, deployments that are running on devices do not automatically restart if they exit due to an error or when devices are rebooted.

+You can configure the behaviour of deployments running on devices by setting the restart policies.
 There are three kinds of restart policies available for a device deployment:

 * **Always**
   Always restart deployments if the deployment executables are in error state or if the device is rebooted.
 * **On-failure**
-  Restart deployments only if the deployment executables exit due to an error, and the error code is non-zero.
+  Restart deployments only if the deployment executables exit due to an error, and the exit code is non-zero.
 * **Never**
   Do not restart deployments under any circumstance.
-{{% notice note %}}
-The restart policies do not support deployments running on devices with preinstalled runtime.
-{{% /notice %}}

 There are a couple of *exceptions* while applying the restart policies:

 * Restarting a deployment running on a device may fail if its executables are missing in **$PATH**.
 This is due to the components of the deployment failing to start.
-* A ***ROS component*** will have the same restart policy as that of the first deployment on a device irrespective of the restart policies of any subsequent deployments on the device.
+* rapyuta.io components that are shared between deployments running on the same device (like ROS Master) will have the same restart policy as that of the first deployment on a device irrespective of the restart policies of any subsequent deployments on the device.
-* If a deployment running on a device is stopped manually by stopping its docker container (of an executable), both **on-failure** and **always** policies (if selected) are not applied unless the device is rebooted.
+* If a deployment running on a device is stopped manually by stopping its docker container, both **on-failure** and **always** policies (if selected) are not applied unless the device is rebooted.